 Second, consider what happens if the link to Xellent IT goes down, or if Xellent IT stops advertising the /23.
 Suddenly Provider A has no access to the /24 network.
 Provider A is, in essence, relying on a customer to access part of the internet (this is of course assuming Provider A is not relying on any default routing).
 This would not only undermine the dual homing of Customer B, but would also stop Provider A’s other customers reaching ACMEs services.

-Clearly forwarding the traffic based on the more specific doesn’t solve anything.
+Clearly forwarding the traffic based on the less specific by blocking the more specific from the peer doesn’t solve anything.
 It might get through Provider A, but traffic is still being forwarding on a combination of prefix lengths and Provider A could end up denying traffic from its other customers reaching a part of the internet.
 Not a good look for an internet provider.

 What about asking Xellent IT to advertise the more specific?
 Provider A could then simply prefer the /24 from Xellent IT using local preference.
 This approach has problems too.
 ACME isn’t actually advertising the /24 to Xellent IT.
 Xellent IT would need to ask ACME to do so, however they may not wish to impose such a restriction on their customer.
 The question then becomes, does Provider A have the right to make such a request?
 They certainly can’t enforce it.